einsmein/HSF-prep/solution2.md

 ```

-## Early version of functional interface
+## An early version of functional interface

-Usage of the vectorization can be further simplified by hiding vectorized functions under a functinoal interface.
-A function `vmap` was added to a `functional.py` library whose implementation is shown below.
+Usage of the vectorization can be further simplified by hiding vectorized functions under functional interface. `vmap` was added to a `functional.py` library (implementation shown below).
 It's basically a mapping function that use vectorization under the hood.
-The biggest limitation of this implementation is that it requires an output array to be initiated and passed as an argument, which does not make much sense at all, but it makes it works for now.
+Currently, the biggest limitation of this implementation is that it requires an output array to be initiated and passed as an argument, which does not make sense at all, but it makes it works for now.

 ```python
 def vmapper(lst):